 - Consensus of this committee is to address the campus security and safety needs by the following: - a) Create a Main Entrance by the auditorium with todays safety standards.
-Relocate the high school principal office in the most prominent area as seen in today's building designs to help improve school security, accessibility to the public, and can intuitively serve as the schools main entrance for day and night use. - b) Remodel the Elementary and District Office Entrances to today's school safety standards of being a controlled entrance. - c) Address parent pick-up and drop off zones and the high school office addition by the auditorium by acquiring property on Burns Ave. between Winona St. and Wilson St. This will improve the space issue of the school and allow a design of an improved parent pick up and drop off zones. - d) Plan for a "safe" area for high school students to go after-school who don't go home as many wait for late practices, school programs, or for parent pick-up.
+Relocate the high school principal office in the most prominent area as seen in today's building designs to help improve school security, accessibility to the public, and can intuitively serve as the schools main entrance for day and night use. - b) Remodel the Elementary and District Office Entrances to today's school safety standards of being a controlled entrance. - c) Address parent pick-up and drop off zones and the high school office addition by the auditorium by acquiring property on Burns Ave. between Winona St. and Wilson St. This will improve the space issue of the school and allow a design of an improved parent pick up and drop off zones. - d) Plan for a "safe" area for high school students to go after-school who don't go home as many wait for late practices, school programs, or for parent pick-up. - e) Embed a Community Tornado Shelter compliant with MN State Building Code and FEMA regulations and seek Federal FEMA funds to offset project costs and local tax impact.

-School Site Plan Addressing School Safety and Security Needs.
+School Site Plan Addresses School Safety and Security Needs.